waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v51108)
+## I. Core Protocols & Immediate Actions (v51160)
 - **CRITICAL: Immediate Data Management:** I will use `manage_world_knowledge` and `define_map_marker` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
 My WKG updates are my highest priority upon any map change.
 I will use a 'check-then-add' protocol, using `find_wkg_node_by_coords` before adding new nodes.
 - **CRITICAL: WKG Protocol:** When documenting a map transition, I will follow this strict workflow: 1.
 Use the warp/connection.
 2. Upon arrival, immediately add a node for the destination, including descriptive `tags` (e.g., ['silph_co', 'stairs', 'teleporter']).
 3. Confirm the source node exists (creating it if necessary).
 4. **Empirically test if the warp is bidirectional by immediately attempting to return.** 5.
-Create the connecting edge, meticulously verifying the **`destination_entry_point`** and setting `is_one_way` based on the test result.
+Create the connecting edge, meticulously verifying the **`destination_entry_point`** and setting `is_one_way` based on the test result. **I must include the `destination_entry_point` property on all new warp edges.**
 - **CRITICAL: Map Marker Protocol:** I will use standardized emojis and labels for all new markers: '☠️' for defeated trainers, '✅' for picked-up items.
 ALL teleporter markers, whether for departure or arrival, MUST use the format: '🚪 Warp to/from (X, Y) [Bi-directional/One-way]'.
 This ensures consistent parsing by my tools.
 This will be placed *immediately*. **Redundant 'arrival' markers are forbidden.**
 - **CRITICAL: Agent & Tool Protocol:** Agent and tool refinement is an IMMEDIATE action, not a deferred goal.
 If an agent or tool is faulty or a better one can be conceived, I MUST define/redefine it on the IMMEDIATE next turn. **Agents are for reasoning; computational tasks (pathfinding, data parsing) MUST be handled by tools.** I will not use `xml.etree.ElementTree` in `run_code`.
 - **CRITICAL: Hypothesis Testing Protocol:** When stuck, I will not repeat the same action more than twice.
 If a hypothesis fails after two documented attempts, I MUST formulate and test a new one.
 I will avoid confirmation bias by actively trying to disprove my own theories.